County General Hospital

 The scent of Antiseptics wafted through the air, which no doubt masked the smells of death and disease that would have otherwise permeated the air.
 Amelia folded her arms and let out a long breath of air as she shifted position in the chair.
-A part of her, an almost forgotten remnant from the distant past, felt a tinge of fear that she might catch some imagined illness, but she merely shook her head and forced the thought away.
+A part of her, an almost forgotten remnant from the distant past, experienced a tinge of fear she might catch some imagined illness, but she shook her head and forced the thought away.
 That had been her mother’s weakness not her own.

 “M-miss Van den Broeke?”

 The nurse tugged at the ends of her scrub top, a flowered affair that to Amelia looked like something regurgitated by a houseplant, and eyed the Agent with a scowl she hadn’t quite masked.
 Amelia shook her head and grimaced at the nurse.
 She was used to those sorts of looks.
 It might have been because Amy worked for AEGIS or it might have something to do with information, she had no doubt, spied in her charts.
 While AEGIS wasn’t the most beloved of government agencies, something told the agent it was the latter rather than the former.

 “Yes?”
 Amelia met the nurse’s gaze daring the other woman to say something.
 If she picked up on her unspoken challenge, she gave no sign.

 “The doctor is just finishing up with another patient.
 He should be in to discuss the results of your MRI in a few moments.
 You can get dressed now.”

 Amelia’s face stretched into an approximation of a smile and mumbled a thanks.
 In response, the nurses lips curled into a sneer and she looked Amelia up and down before swinging the door open hard enough for it to make a loud thud as the knob impacted the wall, and disappeared into the hallway without even bothering to wait for the door to latch as it swung closed again.